Live Webinar for Therapists. Complete one session for 7 Contact Hours (0.7 CEUs)

 In this new course, clinicians will expand their evaluation and treatment knowledge for toe walking that was previously learned in Liesa’s “Therapeutic Evaluation and Management of Toe Walking (Pediatric Equinus Gait)”.
 Using her systematic approach, clinical application skills will be further enhanced through case analysis using the Act!
 (Assessment Criteria for Toe walking) as a guided, evidence-based, detailed, decision making process.
 Applying Liesa’s comprehensive toe walking specific evaluation to cases, clinicians will learn to identify an etiology-based problem list, choose suitable, appropriate, and feasible interventions and develop a relevant plan of care specific to the problems of each individual child.

 Since this new course builds on her first course, participants should attend Therapeutic Evaluation and Management of Toe Walking (Pediatric Equinus Gait) first.
-See below for dates/times offered in 2023.

 - Utilize “The ACT” to focus treatments for improved floor mobility, walking, running, and/or playing in the child who toe walks.